-Everyone applying for asylum must file Form I-589, Application for Asylum and Withholding of Removal.
-Under the right circumstances, this can be done on your own initiative, as described in How to Prepare an Affirmative Asylum Application.
-Or it can be started as a defensive move after you have been placed into removal proceedings.
+Everyone applying for asylum in the United States must file Form I-589, Application for Asylum and Withholding of Removal.
+Under some circumstances, this can be done on one's own initiative, as described in How to Prepare an Affirmative Asylum Application.
+Or, it can be started as a defensive move after someone have been caught and placed into removal (deportation) proceedings.

-In either case, however, the Form I-589 is just the beginning of your efforts to prove that you merit a grant of political asylum.
-Preparing persuasive documentation in support of your request will be critical.
+In either case, however, the Form I-589 is just the beginning of someone's efforts to prove that they merit a grant of asylum based on past of future persecution in the home country.
+Preparing persuasive documentation in support of this request will be critical.
+This article will describe why this is and how to handle the document portion of your asylum application.

-In order to do prepare persuasive supporting materials, you first need to understand what factors are important to an Asylum Officer of Immigration Judge reviewing your application.
-These include the following:
+In order to do prepare persuasive supporting materials, you first need to understand what factors are important to an asylum officer or immigration judge (IJ) reviewing your application.
+These factors include:

-Including persuasive supporting documents with your Form I-589 can strengthen your legal claim to asylum, explain why no bars apply to you, and improve your credibility.
+Including persuasive supporting documents of all these things with your Form I-589 can strengthen your legal claim to asylum, explain why no bars apply to you, and improve your credibility.

-Make sure to include only documents that are relevant and helpful to your asylum claim, and preferably came from believable sources.
+Make sure to include only documents that are relevant and helpful to your asylum claim, and that preferably came from believable sources.
 Focus on quality, not quantity.
-All the documents must be consistent with your personal story.
-Documents from official sources or reputable witnesses tend to be the most convincing; for example, government reports or statements from experts.
+All documents must be consistent with your personal story.
+Documents from official sources or reputable witnesses tend to be the most convincing.
+But less individual forms of evidence can work too, as discussed below.

 For example, if the U.S. government attorney is arguing that the "firm resettlement" bar applies to you because you spent time in another country before coming to the U.S., and you are trying to prove otherwise, you should include several letters or declarations from witnesses who can address that.